 PlayBuilders Board of Directors

-Paul Kuehn, President
+Paul Kuehn, Immediate Past President

 During his 28 year career in teaching and administration in both elementary and higher education in California, Paul and his wife LuAnn caught the Community Theatre bug from a friend who encouraged them to join her in volunteering in local theatres.
 After retiring from the State of California and moving to Hawaii, Paul found himself working at Leeward Community College as Dean of Academic Services, where one of his responsibilities was oversight of the Leeward Theatre.
 During this time, he was introduced to a relatively new Theatre Company, PlayBuilders, and soon they became Artists in Residence at Leeward Theatre.
 Paul has since retired, again, and enjoys spending time with his three grandchildren, working with PlayBuilders and enjoying his new home, Hawaii.
 If you look hard enough, you might catch him very early on Saturday mornings kayaking near Ala Moana. |